 B. Integrity: Personal data should be accurate and suitable for the purpose for which it is processed.

 C. Availability: Authorized users should be able to access the data if they need it for authorized purposes.
-Personal data should therefore be stored on the PPT Nutrition central computer system & databases instead of individual PCs.
+Personal data should therefore be stored on the 21 Day Carnivore Shred central computer system & databases instead of individual PCs.

 Our Security Procedures: